abesford/seizzmic-site-0c00b/src/pages/blog/what-we-mean-by-digital-era.md

 image: images/9.jpg
 thumb_image: images/9.jpg
 ---
 **The internet used to be a niche interest for academics and enthusiasts.
-Now it is part of almost everyone's day-to-day life.**
+Now it's part of almost everyone's day-to-day life.**

 When the world wide web was created in 1989, only 0.5% of the world's population were online.